Manuel Pavía y Rodríguez de Alburquerque: 1868 revolution to restoration

-After two years of exile, Pavía returned to Spain collaborating again with Prim, but this time he began a successful revolutionary movement in August 1866 with the Pacto de Ostende with the Federal Democratic Republican Party.
+After two years of exile, Pavía returned to Spain collaborating again with Prim, but this time he began a successful revolutionary movement in August 1866 with the Pact of Ostend with the Federal Democratic Republican Party.

 Armed insurrection broke out in Andalusia, prepared by revolutionary juntas composed by democrats and progressives, which acted in favour of a military conspiracy.
 In September 1868, after proclaiming the slogan España con honra (Spain with honour), Prim disembarked in Cádiz.
 On 28 September he won the battle of Alcolea, and the support of Barcelona and the Mediterranean coast, which was decisive for the victory of the revolution.
-The queen left the country in September 30 and a provisional government was set up under General Francisco Serrano.
+The queen left the country in 30 September and a provisional government was set up under General Francisco Serrano.

 During this period, Pavía fought in Navarra at the beginning of the Third Carlist War.
 With the First Spanish Republic proclaimed, during the presidency of Francesc Pi i Margall he and General Arsenio Martínez Campos put down the cantonalist insurrection initiated on 12 July 1873 in Cartagena, which aspired to constitute a federation of the autonomic territorial organizations of the central power.

-Pavía and Martínez Campos one by one took almost all the cantons between July 26 and August 8, being the president Emilio Castelar.
-Only the canton of Cartagena resisted, until January 13 of the following year.
+Pavía and Martínez Campos one by one took almost all the cantons between 26 July and 8 August, being the president Emilio Castelar.
+Only the canton of Cartagena resisted, until 13 January of the following year.
 At the end of 1873, Pavía was again Captain general of Castilla la Nueva, with a capital in Madrid.
 He still held the position when the president Castelar, during the first days of 1874, asked the "Congreso de los Diputados" for a vote of confidence, which was rejected.

 On 3 January Pavía (whose political posture favoured united centralism) presented himself in the Congress and ordered the evacuation the building at the moment that it was proceeding to a new presidential election ruled by a federalist.
 With the coup d'état over, the Fase Pretoriana of the First Republic began, led by Francisco Serrano (Duque de la Torre).
 This rapidly gave way to the return of the monarchy of the House of Bourbon with Alfonso XII, son of Isabella II.

 During the Restoration, Pavía was the captain general of Catalonia from 1880 until 1881 and again captain general of "Castilla la Nueva" in 1885, under the regency of María Cristina de Habsburgo-Lorena.
 In 1886, carrying out these duties, he defeated the popular anti-dynastic Manuel Villacampa in Madrid.